mzfr/mzfr.github.io/content/about.md

 permalink: /about/
 ---

+Hi, I’m Mehtab Zafar, a Master’s student at the National University of Singapore (NUS).
+I’m currently working in the [NUS TEST Lab](https://nus-test.github.io/author/mehtab-zafar/) under the guidance of [Manuel Rigger](https://www.manuelrigger.at/) for my Master’s dissertation.
+Additionally, I am a Research Assistant at the [NUS TSS Lab](https://nus-tss.github.io/team/), collaborating with [Abhik Roychoudhury](https://abhikrc.com/) on various projects.

-Hi, My name is Mehtab Zafar, and I'm doing my master's at NUS.
-Previously, I was a product security engineer at Red Queen Dynamics, Inc. Other than that, I have extensive experience in Bug Bounties and have achieved significant success in this field.
-I am proud to be included in the "Hall of Fame" for several renowned companies, including GitHub, PayPal, Google, etc.
+Previously, I worked as a Product Security Engineer at [Red Queen Dynamics, Inc](https://redqueendynamics.com/).
+Alongside my professional experience, I have extensive involvement in bug bounty programs, achieving notable success.
+I’m honored to be listed in the "Hall of Fame" for several prominent companies, including GitHub, PayPal, and Google.

-In addition to my expertise in security, I possess over 4 years of experience in Python development.
-I have actively contributed my development skills to various open-source code projects.
-Furthermore, I have served as a developer and mentor with Google Summer of Code.
+Beyond security, I bring over four years of experience in Python development.
+I have actively contributed to various open-source projects and have also participated as a developer and mentor in Google Summer of Code.

 # Links